xamarin/Xamarin.Auth/GettingStarted.md

 	PresentViewController (auth.GetUI (), true, null);

-This lets you present the UI however you want–modally, in navigation controllers, in popovers, etc.
+This lets you control how the authentication UI is displayed–modally, in navigation controllers, in popovers, etc.

 The `GetUI` method returns `UINavigationControllers` on iOS, and `Intents` on Android.
 If we were on Android, we would write the following code to present the UI: